Wood Burning – Hanging Artwork – types of hangers and when I use them

 HANGER SHOPPING

-All of the hangers I demoed can be found at craft store, home improvement stores, and numerous online venders like amazon.
+All of the hangers I demoed can be found at craft store, home improvement stores, and numerous online venders like Amazon.

 I highly recommend purchasing hanger that require screws versus nails to secure them.
 The screws are a lot more secure, so unlikely to fall out over time.

+There are many options available.
+You can buy items individually, or buy kits.
 Some of these kits contain enough variety to handle a wide range of artwork weight.

 Below are affiliate links* for different hangers.
 I tried to make sure all of the produced are listed for heavy duty use: